-A non-profit industry organization composed of the industry’s leading broadband operators, vendors, and thought leaders, our work to date has been the foundation for broadband’s global proliferation and innovation.
+Broadband Forum is an open, non-profit industry organization composed of the industry’s leading broadband operators, vendors, and thought leaders who are shaping the future of broadband.
+Our work to date has been the foundation for broadband’s global proliferation and innovation.
 For example, the Forum’s flagship TR-069 CPE WAN Management Protocol has nearly 1 billion installations worldwide.

-Broadband Forum working groups collaborate to define best practices for global networks, enable new revenue-generating service and content delivery, establish technology migration strategies, and engineer critical device, service & development management tools in the home and business IP networking infrastructure.
-We develop multi-service broadband packet networking specifications addressing architecture, device and service management, software data models, interoperability and certification in the broadband market.
+Broadband Forum’s projects span across 5G, Connected Home, Cloud, and Access.
+Our working groups and projects collaborate to define best practices for global networks, enable new revenue-generating service and content delivery, establish technology migration strategies, and engineer critical device, service & development management tools in the home and business IP networking infrastructure.
+We develop multi-service broadband packet networking specifications addressing architecture, device and service management, software data models, reference implementations, interoperability and certification in the broadband market.

 Robin Mersh, Chief Executive Officer